Skip to Main Content

 • Customizable

-The retention period for messages impacts storage space consumption and cost.
-It's recommended to assess business needs rationally.
-If the default setting does not meet your requirements, please Obtain Services▸ for assistance.
+The duration for which messages are retained affects storage space consumption and costs.
+It is recommended to perform a reasonable business evaluation.
+If requirements are unmet, please Obtain Services▸ for assistance.

 message.max.bytes